Name: Helen Dansie.

 She was a retired microbiologist.
 At the nursing home, she liked playing chess and doing crossword puzzles.

 Perpetrator: Peter Rex Dansie (Husband); charged with murder.
-First trial ended in mistrial, second trial ended in conviction for murder.
+First trial ended in mistrial; second trial ended in conviction for murder.
+Sentenced to 25 years.

 Adelaide man guilty of murdering wife who drowned in pond